Virginia Acceptance Rate

 The application deadline is November 1st for Early Action and January 1st for Regular Decision.
 March 1st is the financial aid application deadline.

 Have you been admitted to Virginia?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.

 Virginia Admitted Students Profile